(If printing catalogue, select auto portrait)

 - What is new with Le Souk Ceramique?

-Our big, big news is the switch in Spring/Summer 2016 to new clay that fires into vitrified Stoneware.
+Our big news was the switch in Spring/Summer 2016 to new clay that fires into vitrified Stoneware.
 This produces a much more chip-resistant piece, much more durable than our previous Earthenware.
 Our new Stoneware is also safe for freezer-to-oven use and does not get as hot to the touch in the microwave.
-It will have a better longevity with frequent use in the dishwasher.
-More care and use details are below.
+It has far greater longevity, even with regular use in the dishwasher.
+More technical details are below.

 - What is the difference between Stoneware and Earthenware?

-In Earthenware, the glaze melts around the bisque, like a glove overlays a hand.
-In Stoneware, during firing in the kiln, the clay and the glaze chemically/physically bind together in a process called “vitrification”.
+In Earthenware, the glaze melts around the clay bisque, like a glove overlays a hand.
+In Stoneware, during second firing in the kiln, the clay and the glaze chemically/physically bind together in a process called “vitrification”.
 This fusing of clay and glaze is why Stoneware is not as prone to chipping as Earthenware.
-The clay we use for the Cookable Tagine is yet a different kind.
+The clay we use for our Cookable Tagine is yet a different kind.
 This is Refractory Clay, also called Fireclay.
-In terms of glaze performance, it is like earthenware in that the glaze overlays the clay body and is not vitrified.
+In terms of glaze performance, it is like Earthenware in that the glaze overlays the clay body and is not vitrified.
+But Stoneware clay is not suitable for stovetop, so we use this Refractory Clay only for our stovetop cooking tagines.

 - Where are you located?

 Our two studios are in Nabeul, Tunisia on the Mediterranean coast about an hour south of Tunis and just north of the coastal resort town of Hammamet.
-Le Souk Ceramique started in 1997 and Le Souk Olivique, our olive wood studio dates from 2014.
+Le Souk Ceramique got it’s start in 1997 and Le Souk Olivique, our olive wood studio dates from 2014.
 We are an American-Tunisian company with headquarters in the US (offices and US warehouse are in Clinton, near Seattle, Washington).

 - What is different about Le Souk Ceramique?